4.2.2. Customs, excise and environmental control

 The actions in the field of customs control were addressed to reviewing the elements of taxes levied on foreign trade which cannot be checked at the time of customs clearance.

 Fraud in this area has multiple potential variables.
-On the one hand, situations in which the real price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, with the most affected sectors being textiles, footwear, bags and leather goods from Asia.
+On the one hand, there are situations in which the actual price of the goods does not correspond to the commercial documentation presented at the time of customs clearance, with the most affected sectors being textiles, footwear, handbags and leather goods from Asia.
 There are also cases in which, when there are concepts to include in the customs value, under the concept of adjustments to the price paid or payable, the value has not increased.
-Finally, the concurrence of circumstances, especially the relationship, that prevent the use of the transaction value and force the use of secondary valuation methods.
+Finally, the concurrence of circumstances, especially the connection, that prevent the use of the transaction value and force the use of secondary valuation methods.

-Regarding the review of the origin of the merchandise and application of antidumping duties, fraud consists of making the connection between merchandise and manufacturer disappear, through the presentation of certificates of origin and false or adulterated invoices, or making sales - real or fictitious - in the actual country of origin with other third countries with preferential treatment or without anti-dumping duties , or by incorrectly applying the additional code that is approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general amount or zero amount.
-Likewise, an anti-dumping duty could be avoided by applying a lower tariff rate than is actually applicable.
+With regard to the review of the origin of goods and the application of anti-dumping duties, fraud consists of making the connection between the goods and the manufacturer disappear by presenting false or adulterated certificates of origin and invoices, or by making sales - real or fictitious in the real country of origin with other third countries with preferential treatment or without anti-dumping duties, or by incorrectly applying the additional code approved for certain exporters and which entails the payment of an anti-dumping duty lower than the general or of zero amount.
+Similarly, an anti-dumping duty could be circumvented by applying a lower tariff rate than is actually applicable.

 With respect to importing agricultural or fishing products, the tax risks from previous years are generally maintained: undervaluation, incorrect customs classification and false declarations of preferential origin.
-The experience acquired over time has served to create the appropriate risk profiles, which have made it possible to carry out detailed monitoring of importing companies or to address, to the extent possible, the fraud situations detected.
+The experience acquired over time has served to create appropriate risk profiles, which have allowed for detailed monitoring of importing companies or to address, to the extent possible, any fraud situations detected.

-With regard to VAT on imports and the control of the application of reduced rates, the objective is to regularize the tax situation of taxpayers who have settled import quotas of VAT lower than those corresponding, due to incorrect application of the tax rate.
+As regards the VAT import and control of the application of reduced rates, the objective is to regularize the tax situation of taxpayers who have settled import quotas VAT lower than those that correspond, due to incorrect application of the tax rate.

-Regarding VAT on imports and the exemption in shipments for free circulation, two types of fraud can occur: the release for free circulation in Spain without the goods being sent to another Member State, with fraud in the taxable event of importation of VAT , and the release for free circulation in another Member State, with subsequent shipment of the merchandise imported into Spain without declaration of the taxable event of intra-community acquisition by the Spanish taxable person (in this case Mutual Assistance is necessary).
-In both cases, subsequent deliveries of the goods in the Spanish territory of application of VAT may not be declared for this tax.
+As for the VAT Regarding imports and exemptions from free circulation, two types of fraud may occur: Release for free circulation in Spain without the goods being sent to another Member State, with fraud in the taxable event of importation of the goods VAT , and release for free circulation in another Member State, with subsequent shipment of the imported goods to Spain without declaration of the taxable event of intra-community acquisition by the Spanish taxpayer (in this case, Mutual Assistance is required).
+In both cases, the subsequent deliveries of the goods in the Spanish territory of application of the VAT may not be declared in this tax.

 Repression of smuggling, money laundering and other frauds